PatBres789/hello-world/README.md

-# hello-world
+# hello-world-repository
-This is my first GitHub repository
+This is my first GitHub REPOSITORY
 I am learning how to use GitHub.
 I hope to use this as a way to publish my project portfolio.